 These are the banned Pokémon for Ranked Series 8:

 - The following legendary Pokémon: Mewtwo, Lugia, Ho-Oh, Kyogre, Groudon, Rayquaza, Dialga, Palkia, Giratina, Reshiram, Zekrom, Kyurem, Xerneas, Yveltal, Zygarde, Cosmog, Cosmoem, Solgaleo, Lunala, Necrozma, Zacian, Zamazenta, Eternatus, and Calyrex.

 - The following mythical Pokémon: Mew, Celebi, Jirachi, Victini, Keldeo, Genesect, Diancie, Volcanion, Magearna, Marshadow, Zeraora, Meltan, Melmetal, and Zarude.

 Strongest Pokémon in Ranked Series 9

 Series 7 was dominated by new Pokémon introduced in The Crown Tundra DLC, including Regieleki and one of the new legendary horses, Glastrier.
-We expect these Pokémon to continue to be popular in Series 8.
-Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar or Dragapult.
+We expect these Pokémon to be popular once again in Series 9.
+Plus, Pokémon such as Garchomp and Landorus will likely continue to be strong choices in ranked play, as will some of the most-used Pokémon that were banned in Series 6 like Incineroar or Dragapult.